benjamincanac/nuxt-nation/slides.md

 [click] You can use these color aliases in the `color` prop of components

-[click] or as CSS variables to style your app.
+[click] or as CSS variables to style your app in light and dark mode automatically.

 -->